 What is their Logo Design Process?

 If you rely on creativity alone, the results will always be random and unpredictable.
 You need to understand what process the logo designer will follow to arrive at your brand identity.
 The most important here is the inquisition process.
 What nature of questions will they ask you to uncover secrets of your brand?
+Do they help you think on your marketing strategy?

 After inquisition, how do they distill this information into a single simple picture?
 This is why I view the development of a brand identity more than just creative visuals.
 It is about connecting the brand to the visuals and for it to have a deeper meaning when observed by the intended audience.